tareqbairouti/Coding-Projects/README.md

-Manage a sequence of elements with capabilities to insert, remove, and traverse through the elements, while adhering to capacity limitations defined by the constant CAPACITY.
+Class sequence manages a sequence of elements with capabilities to insert, remove, and traverse through the elements, while adhering to capacity limitations defined by the constant CAPACITY.

 This is an academic project.